rs-saunders/adthena-test/test-api/README.md

 ### How to Run It

-You can run the application from command line or using an IDE.
+You can run the application from command line or using an IDE (IntelliJ Community Edition is available on the laptop we provide).

 #### Running from Command Line

+1. Make sure you are inside the `test-api` folder.
-1. First you will need to build the fat jar for the application:
+2. First you will need to build the fat jar for the application:
     ```
     mvn clean package
     ```
-2. After this completes, run the following command:
+3. After this completes, run the following command:
     ```
     java -jar target/test-api-1.0.0-SNAPSHOT.jar server configuration.yml
     ```
-3. Your API will be available on port 8080.
+4. Your API will be available on port 8080.
 Go to **http://localhost:8080/status** to test it.

 #### Running from an IDE